maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 - Create a new STACK question, ensuring mathematical notation is displayed correctly using \(\LaTeX\) notation.
 - Catch, and provide feedback on, common errors by building a *Potential Response Tree*.
 These include forgetting to include the constant of integration or accidentally differentiating instead of integrating.
-- Create random versions, and ensure the marking algorithms, feedback and worked solutions reflect the particular version.
+- Create random variants, and ensure the marking algorithms, feedback and worked solutions reflect the particular variant.
 - Preview and test STACK questions.

 ## Before you begin